svermeulen/vim-yoink/README.md

 This is just another killring style vim plugin similar to [nvim-miniyank](https://github.com/bfredl/nvim-miniyank), [YankRing.vim](https://github.com/vim-scripts/YankRing.vim), [vim-yankstack](https://github.com/maxbrunsfeld/vim-yankstack) or the yank features in [vim-easyclip](https://github.com/svermeulen/vim-easyclip).

-**Note:** Requires either Neovim or Vim 8+, and also vim-repeat to be installed alongside it

-**Also Note:**  This plugin requires [this PR](https://github.com/tpope/vim-repeat/pull/66) to vim-repeat to be merged to work properly (or you can directly use [svermeulen/vim-repeat](https://github.com/svermeulen/vim-repeat))

 ## Mappings

 Note that Yoink will not affect the way Vim behaves after initially installing it.
 You have to add some maps or enable one of the optional settings to produce an effect.